JackHemmert3113/cognitive-framework/docs/STYLE_GUIDE.md

 Steps to verify the feature works.
 ```

-Refer to the full AI-Test-Framework Documentation Codex for complete guidelines.
+Refer to the full Cognitive-Framework Documentation Codex for complete guidelines.